MileHacker Logo

 • Cluster attractions by geographic proximity to reduce travel.

-• Explore compact regions such as the city center on foot.
+• Explore compact regions for instance the city center on foot.

 • Allocate full or half days to specific zones.